Echoic memory: Early work

 Baddeley's model of working memory consists of the visuospatial sketchpad which is related to iconic memory, and a phonological loop which attends to auditory information processing in two ways.
 The phonological storage is broken up into two sections.
-The first is the storage of words that we hear, this tends to have the capacity to retain information for 3–4 seconds before decay, which is a much longer duration than iconic memory (which is less than 1000ms).
-The second is a sub-vocal rehearsal process to keep refreshing the memory trace by the using one's "inner voice".
+The first is the storage of words that we hear; this tends to have the capacity to retain information for 3–4 seconds before decay, which is a much longer duration than iconic memory (which is less than 1000ms).
+The second is a sub-vocal rehearsal process to keep refreshing the memory trace by using one's "inner voice".
 This consists of the words repeating in a loop in our mind.
-However, this model fails to provide a detailed description of the relationship between the initial sensory input and ensuing memory processes.
+However, this model does not fully provide a detailed description of the relationship between the initial sensory input and ensuing memory processes.

 A short-term memory model proposed by Nelson Cowan attempts to address this problem by describing a verbal sensory memory input and storage in more detail.
-It suggests a pre-attentive sensory storage system that can hold a large amount of accurate information over a short period of time and consists of an initial phase input of 200-400ms and a secondary phase that transfers the information into a more long term memory store to be integrated into working memory that starts to decay after 10-20s.
+It suggests a pre-attentive sensory storage system that can hold a large amount of accurate information over a short period of time and consists of an initial phase input of 200-400ms and a secondary phase that transfers the information into a more long-term memory store to be integrated into working memory which starts to decay after 10-20s.

 Testing methods

 Partial and whole report

-Following Sperling's (1960) procedures on iconic memory tasks, future researchers were interested in testing the same phenomenon for the auditory sensory store.
 Echoic memory is measured by behavioural tasks where participants are asked to repeat a sequence of tones, words, or syllables that were presented to them, usually requiring attention and motivation.
 The most famous partial report task was conducted by presenting participants with an auditory stimulus in the left, right, and both ears simultaneously.
-Then they were asked to report spatial location and category name of each stimulus.
-Results showed that spatial location was far easier to recall than semantic information when inhibiting information from one ear over the other.
+Then they were asked to report the spatial location and category name of each stimulus.
+Results showed that spatial location was recalled more easily than semantic information when inhibiting information from one ear over the other.
 Consistent with results on iconic memory tasks, performance on the partial report conditions were far superior to the whole report condition.
 In addition, a decrease in performance was observed as the interstimulus interval (length of time between presentation of the stimulus and recall) increased.

 Auditory backward recognition masking

 Auditory backward recognition masking is one of the most successful tasks in studying audition.
 It involves presenting participants with a brief target stimulus, followed by a second stimulus (the mask) after an interstimulus interval.
 The amount of time the auditory information is available in memory is manipulated by the length of the interstimulus interval.
-Performance as indicated by accuracy of target information increases as the interstimulus interval increased to 250 ms. The mask doesn't affect the amount of information obtained from the stimulus, but it acts as interference for further processing.
+Performance as indicated by accuracy of target information increases as the interstimulus interval increases to 250 ms. The mask doesn't affect the amount of information obtained from the stimulus, but it acts as interference for further processing.